How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Introduction

-Our study addresses these gaps by investigating the combined role of cognitive capability and personality in software problem-solving performance by collecting data from 40 software practitioners and 40 software engineering students.
-Participants completed the IPIP-NEO-50 personality test \cite{johnson2014measuring} and Baddeley Grammatical Reasoning Test \cite{baddeley19683} and the same set of short coding and logical-reasoning questions modeled on SE interview tasks.
-This design allows us to compare cognitive capability and personality predictors across practitioner and student groups under consistent task conditions.
-Accordingly, we aim to answer the following overarching research question, \textbf{How do cognitive capability and personality traits together influence software problem-solving performance across practitioners and students?}.
-The collected data were analyzed using Microsoft Excel and Python, incorporating descriptive summaries, comparative statistics, and correlation-based exploration.
-These analyses enabled a detailed examination of how reasoning ability, personality traits, and problem-solving outcomes relate within and across participant groups.
-Results show that practitioners generally achieved higher accuracy in both coding and logical reasoning tasks, reflecting experience-based efficiency in applying reasoning strategies.
-Higher reasoning ability was positively associated with overall task performance, while Conscientiousness and Openness to Experience emerged as consistent positive correlates.
-Conversely, higher Neuroticism was linked to slightly lower performance, suggesting that emotional regulation may play a moderating role in cognitive efficiency.
-Our research makes the following key contributions: \begin{itemize} \item Our study conducts a joint examination of cognitive and personality characteristics across students and practitioners using validated instruments under comparable conditions. \item Our results provide new empirical insights into how cognitive capability and personality jointly influence software problem-solving performance; and \item Our discussion identifies implications for software education, recruitment and training, emphasizing that both cognitive and personality indicators can complement technical assessments in evaluating software engineer potential. \end{itemize}
+The collected data was analyzed using Microsoft Excel and Python, incorporating descriptive summaries, comparative statistics, and correlation analysis, and effect sizes.
+This enabled a detailed examination of how reasoning ability, personality traits, and problem-solving outcomes relate within and across participant groups.
+Our results show that students achieved higher accuracy in coding and logical-reasoning tasks.
+Higher reasoning ability was positively associated with problem-solving accuracy, while conscientiousness and openness to Experience emerged as positive correlates.
+In contrast, higher neuroticism was associated with slightly lower accuracy, suggesting that emotional regulation may be associated with cognitive efficiency.
+Our research makes the following key contributions: \begin{itemize} \item a reusable empirical study setup for jointly examining cognitive and personality characteristics across students and practitioners using validated instruments; \item novel insights into how cognitive capability and personality jointly influence software problem-solving accuracy; and \item implications for software education, recruitment, and training, emphasizing that both cognitive and personality indicators can complement technical assessments in evaluating software development potential. \end{itemize}